antoinehersen/ASCII-Dungeon-of-DOOM/part4/README.md

 #You have company

 ##Gobelins are charming creature
-A mischievous and illiterate creature appeared
+A mischievous and illiterate creature appeared  <t>font color="green">This is green!</fon

 *Hide the traps*